holubvladyslav/Vladyslav-Holub-s-Portfolio/README.md

 ## Data Cleaning

 First decision was to do a data cleansing stage:
 - Fixed inconsistent vehicle types (e.g. replaced general “car” type with sedan, coupe, hatchback, convertible).
-This task was half-automated by AI
+This task was half-automated
 - Fixed duplicate entries in `vehicle_make` like “Mercedes-Benz” vs “Mercedes Benz”
-- Filled 75 missing values in `fueltype` based on make & model groups also by using help of AI
+- Filled 75 missing values in `fueltype` based on make & model groups.
+This part also was half-automated
 - Added an `estimated_car_price` column using AI model predictions

 ## Data Normalization